pawelgrzybek/pawelgrzybek.com/content/posts/2025-07-05-redo-the-undo/index.md

 alt="The undotree Vim plugin exposes the undo tree and allows for the easy switches between branches" caption="The undotree Vim plugin exposes the undo tree and allows for the easy switches between branches" >}}

 IntelliJ family of editors has a concept of [local history](https://www.jetbrains.com/help/idea/local-history.html) that also allows you to recover stuff in the case of accidental data loss.
-Is there a similar concept in other popular apps you know of?
+Is there a similar concept in other popular apps you know of? ["Who undoes the undoers" by Marcin Wichary](https://unsung.aresluna.org/who-undoes-the-undoers/) also gives a few great examples (follow his blog, it is amazing!).

 Thanks for reading my random rumblings.
 Until next time, stay curious 🤗

+{{% update %}}Since Neovim 0.12, you no longer need a plugin.
+The undotree comes built-in, and all you need is `vim.cmd("packadd nvim.undotree")` to enable it and `require("undotree").open()` to open it.
+I use it all the time.{{% /update %}}